-Establish private community health
+Establish private community health workers to support adherence

+Knowing HIV status

-The 1st 95: Knowing HIV Status: The private sector offers a large community health workforce and provider-patient interaction that can be leveraged to increase HIV awareness and testing among populations that may not be well served by the public sector.
+The private sector offers a large community health workforce that interacts closely with patients, which can be leveraged to increase HIV awareness and testing among populations that may not be well served by the public sector.

 The private sector offers increased opportunities to connect with local populations to increase awareness, generate demand, and implement testing outside of a clinical setting.
 Nearly all of the organizations surveyed in South Africa and India incorporate CHWs into their business models.
 The CHWs have two significant roles: 1) deliver services in the community, and 2) generate demand for the private health care providers.
 The CHWs are locally hired and provide education and/or basic services and testing, including for HIV.
-These CHWs offer an opportunity to expand access to such basic HIV services.
-South Africa's CHAPS recruits unemployed persons to do community-based demand generation for circumcision.
+These CHWs offer an opportunity to expand access to basic HIV services.
+South Africa's CHAPS recruits unemployed people to do community-based demand generation for circumcision.
 By hiring locally, CHAPS leverages the CHWs' ability to speak the same language as the community and to increase awareness about HIV in culturally appropriate ways to reach key populations.

 The CHWs in South Africa and India have extensive reach into underserved areas.
-Communityand home-based testing can be leveraged for the index-patient model, in which CHWs offer HIV testing and counseling to the family and sexual partners of persons diagnosed with HIV.
+Community- and home-based testing can be leveraged for the indexpatient model, in which CHWs offer HIV testing and counseling to the family and sexual partners of persons diagnosed with HIV.
 South Africa's Expectra Health Solutions' CHWs conduct home visits in low-income districts in KwaZulu-Natal province.
 In some of its programs, Expectra's CHWs provide HIV testing.
 Often, there are large numbers of people living together in one household, and Expectra's CHWs offer testing to all household members.